Class M – certain uses to residential

 You can convert up to 150 square metres of floor space to residential.
-So if the shop is larger, then it would be recommended to apply to convert the rear whilst keeping a viable shop at the front.
-By a viable shop, 30 sq m plus is deemed to be acceptable in many cases.
+So if the unit is larger, then it would be recommended to apply to convert the rear whilst keeping a viable unit at the front.
+By a viable unit, 30 sq m plus is deemed to be acceptable in many cases.

 One of the most important restrictions with Class M is the date stamp of 20th March 2013.
-In other words the unit must have been in use as a shop or other suitable retail unit on or before this date.
+In other words the unit must have been in use as a one of the above uses on or before this date.
 If it was created after this date or has had another use since, then you will require full planning.